-Make the Most of Your Stay at Candleberry Inn
+Make the Most of Your Stay on Cape Cod at Candleberry Inn Bed and Breakfast

 Take a look at our Highlands Room overlooking the property’s side gardens and expansive lawn.
 This cozy room features a working fireplace and is perfect for a romantic weekend getaway.
 Add on an in-room couples massage to complete your relaxing and romantic stay.